 "Listen... do you hear that?"

-Today's high-speed, high-anxiety commercial-political-media culture besieges us daily with relentless noise and flimflammery.
+Today's high-speed, high-anxiety commercial-political-media culture gushes with unrelenting noise and flimflammery.
 As my sweet, now-departed mother-in-law used to say, it's "crazy-making!"

 This material won't grab you by the ankles and swing you around in circles the way you might expect from some of your favorite music.
-If you choose to listen, be prepared to "throttle yourself back" just a bit and allow these soundscape recordings to settle over you in their own good time.
-If you're able to do that, there's a pretty good chance that you might enjoy a rewarding listening experience.
+If you choose to listen, be prepared to "throttle yourself back" just a bit and allow these natural ambiences to settle over you in their own good time.
+If you're able to do that, there's a good chance that you might enjoy a rewarding listening experience.

 Curt Olson, Audio Producer/Editor